 *Sadly, like many cities in the north, Flint’s foundations were built on systematic racism.
 Housing loans were denied to people of color and redlining was common.

 Hello!
 My name is Janie.
 I’m a Flint native and a homeschooling mother of three.
 When I’m not in the garden, I’m deep in a book or knitting something almost too difficult.
 Some say I’m old-fashioned and I might agree, depending on what they mean by old-fashioned.
 I cook on a 1953 General Electric stove and sew on a 1963 Singer machine.
 I feel closest to the Creator when I’m gardening; my heart absolutely sings.
 I’ve always been partial to peonies but my current favorite flower is the Senora zinnia; a bright coral Raggedy-Ann bloom.

 Meet Ryan.
-He’s the heavy gardener here at Twig End Farm in charge of construction, composting, and our vermiculture and aquaponic systems.
+He’s the heavy gardener here at Twig End Farm in charge of construction, composting, and irrigation systems.
 He grows the vegetables, manages the fruit trees and cultivates our garlic.
 Most days, however, you can find him downtown, helping to run the Flint Crepe Company.
 He’s also Program Director for Bethel UMC’s Children’s Defense Fund Summer Freedom School and works for Michigan Rehabilitation Services.
 When asked his favorite flower, he’ll grin and say, “a dandelion.”